Watch a video of this tutorial on YouTube

 - The scope of the task is very broad; CCC's effects are applicable to the whole destination rather than to a single folder.

-- If the destination is a folder on the startup disk, then the task will likely produce errors related to preserving special file flags of folders on the startup disk.
+- If the destination is a folder on the startup disk or on a non-Apple formatted volume, then the task will likely produce errors related to preserving special file flags of folders on the startup disk.

 A better configuration is to create a folder-to-folder backup.
 With a specific folder selected as the source and a specific folder selected as the destination, you greatly reduce the scope of the task, thus reducing the amount of work that the task has to do and also reducing any risks to other content on the destination.